 Arthur has worked closely with the creative industries throughout his career.
 He advises a number of iconic fashion houses, design, publishing, art and architecture firms, including houses of a leading global luxury group, on worldwide IP strategy, brand and design enforcement, licensing, marketing, and collaboration projects.
 His clients include leading names from the UK, Italy, France, Spain, the U.S., Asia, and Australia.

 Arthur has particular experience in the field of international sponsorship and has acted for sponsors, stakeholders, and major event organisers.
 He advised the London Organising Committee for the Olympic and Paralympic Games and the International Olympic Committee on the IP, sponsorship, advertising, and consumer law aspects of the London 2012 Games.
 He is acknowledged for his experience in major event-related IP and marketing issues including with respect to the Olympic Games and World Cup, and advises on a range of sponsorship, marketing, and rights deals involving valuable marketing properties.

-Arthur is recognised as a leading lawyer in numerous publications and awards, including Chambers, Legal 500, World Trade Mark Review, World IP Review Leaders, Who's Who Legal, and Client Choice.
+Arthur is recognised as a leading lawyer in numerous publications and awards, including Chambers, The Legal 500, World Trade Mark Review, World IP Review Leaders, Who's Who Legal, and Client Choice.
 He is an active member of the International Trade Mark Association, Marques, AIPPI, and other international IP organisations.
 He is a member of the Marques Council and sits on the Marques Brands and Marketing Committee.
 He is an active member of the International Trademark Association (INTA) and sits on the INTA Designs Committee.
-He is also a member of the Council of AIPPI UK and a member of the AIPPI Designs Committee.
-Arthur serves on the editorial and advisory boards of Intellectual Property Magazine and The Trademark Lawyer.
+He has served for many years on the Council of AIPPI UK and is a member of the AIPPI Designs Committee.
+Arthur has also served on the editorial and advisory boards of Intellectual Property Magazine and The Trademark Lawyer.